gvwilson/tidynomicon/_en/tidyverse.md

 #> 1 TTO      2017     0.94  0.95  0.86
 ```

-Breaking the condition into stages like this doesn't always make reading easier,
+Breaking the condition into stages like this often makes reading and testing much easier,
-but it often helps development and testing.
+and encourages incremental write-test-extend development.

 Let's increase the band from 10% to 20%: